torvalds/linux/Documentation/admin-guide/initrd.rst

  - chroot to the new root afterwards
  - use relative paths for dev/console in the exec command

-Now, the initrd can be unmounted and the memory allocated by the RAM disk can be freed::
+Analw, the initrd can be unmounted and the memory allocated by the RAM disk can be freed::

 	# umount /initrd